 5th May 2022 14:00

 Information about the process for applications for extensions is available at http://www.arcs.qmul.ac.uk/research-degrees/research-degree-students/extension/

 The two bound copies of the thesis will not be required.
 The thesis must be submitted as a single combined document, preferably PDF.
-Appendices must not be submitted as separate documents.
+Appendices must not be submitted as separate documents except for digital/video material.
 If you have any questions or need to submit additional material with your thesis, e.g. digital material, please contact firstname.lastname@example.org

-Following UK Government advice and Queen Mary guidance on working from home, limiting non-essential travel and social distancing measures the oral examination of research degree candidates may be conducted by video-link and several or all participants may attend online.
-The term online vivas is used in this document.
+The oral examination of research degree candidates may be conducted face to face at Queen Mary or by video-link and several or all participants may attend online.

-For queries regarding PhD submission and examination please contact the Research Degrees Office:
+For queries regarding enrolment, student payments, interruptions of study, extension of registration, thesis submission and examination please contact the Research Degrees Office:

 For any other queries please contact the Doctoral College: